-Join Hugh Sung for an in-depth discussion in this video "Silent Night", part of Piano Lessons with Hugh Sung: 2 Playing Songs.
+Join Hugh Sung for an in-depth discussion in this video "Silent Night", part of Piano Lessons: 2 Playing Songs.

 (silent night piano arrangement) - Silent Night is a beautiful little carol that uses basically three chords.